Structure of accessibility classes: Proof of Theorem

 \begin{proof} Let $x,y\in AC(x)$.
 In order to prove the proposition it suffices to show that the homeomorphisms $h$ defined in Lemma~\ref{c.homogeneous} are $C^{1}$ when $U_{x}$ and $U_{y}$ are taken inside $W^{c}_{\eps}(x)$ and $W^{c}_{\eps}(y)$ respectively.
-Let us assume that $y\in W^{s}_{\eps}(x)$, then the argument extends by induction.
-If $f$ is in the hypothesis of Theorem \ref{mteo:differentiability.AC} then either $f$ is in the hypothesis of Theorem \ref{PSW}, in which case the local stable holonomy map is $C^{1}$ when restricted to $W^{sc}_{\eps}(x)$, or $f$ is in the hypothesis of Theorem \ref{brown}, in which case the local stable holonomy map is $C^{1+\text{H\"older}}$ when restricted to $W^{sc}_{\eps}(x)$.
+Let us assume that $y\in W^{s}_{\eps}(x)$, then the argument extends by applying it a finite number of times.
+If $f$ is in the hypothesis of Theorem \ref{mteo:differentiability.AC} then either $f$ is under the hypothesis of Theorem \ref{PSW}, in which case the local stable holonomy map is $C^{1}$ when restricted to $W^{sc}_{\eps}(x)$, or $f$ is under the hypothesis of Theorem \ref{brown}, in which case the local stable holonomy map is $C^{1+\text{H\"older}}$ when restricted to $W^{sc}_{\eps}(x)$.
 In either case, the corresponding $h$, which is exactly the stable holonomy map restricted to $W^{sc}_{\eps}(x)$ is $C^{1}$. \end{proof}